ashutoshmjain/gita/src/mathuraChap03.md

 <div style="padding-left:40px;font-size:0.9em;">

 `Abhivaykti`, in `Sanskrit`, means expression - albeit a wider meaning.
 There are three types of primary expressions in `Vaidik` science - `Naad , Mudra` and `Nyana`.
 While inner (evolutionary) knowledge is inexpressible (`Avykta`), knowledge acquired through external means could be expressed (`Vykta`) - with varying degree of success.
+All art-forms , including coding , are expressions of external knowledge.
+Successful communication depends on rigor of `Yazna`.

 A distinction must be made here - most of the communications we receive in the physical world are "information".
 For example the user manual is information.
-It may answer "how to use the gadget" -  it wouldn't enable you to build one.
+It may answer "how to use the gadget" -  it wouldn't let you build one.
 Information doesn't have the manifestative potency - knowledge has.
 In order to convey knowledge - the ability to manifest - both sender and the receiver must be willing to put in enormous repetitive efforts.

+`Naad` was original expression of external knowledge - spoken words. `Mudra` was that of internal.
+Since internal knowledge is already manifested in us, presentation of human body in various forms was deemed as an attempt to express internal knowledge - though inexpressible.
+This was called `Mudra`.
+With passage of many millennia , `Naad` is  now morphed into elocution and music, and `Mudra` is seen as origin of dance, sculpting and painting.
 On the other hand, the devotion to exploration and research in chosen faculties was called `Nyaan Yoga`.

-`Naad` was an expression of external knowledge - language.
-Since internal knowledge is already manifested in our bodies, presentation of human body in various forms was deemed as an attempt at expression of internal knowledge - though inexpressible.
-This was called `Mudra`.
-With passage of many millennia , `Naad` is  now morphed into music, and `Mudra` is seen as origin of dance, sculpting and painting.

 </div>